-Passionate, and with an almost scientific interest in botany and garden design, Kamma Rahbek cultivated beautiful and rare flowers in her (then) 7 acre garden at Bakkehuset.
-The garden was landscaped in the style typical of the time – the English landscape garden (also called the romantic garden), which was characterized by meandering pathways, lawns and naturalistic groves of trees and shrubs.
-Her garden had some exsotic plants, and many of the flower and plant varieties were used as motifs in her boxes and drawings.
+Passionately, and with an almost scientific interest in botany and garden design, Kamma Rahbek cultivated beautiful and rare flowers in her (then) seven acre large garden at Bakkehuset.
+The garden was designed as an English landscape garden (also called a romantic garden), which was characterized by meandering pathways, lawns and naturalistic groves of trees and shrubs.
+Her garden had some exotic plants, and many of the flower and plant varieties were used as motifs in her boxes and drawings.
 Read more about Kamma Rahbek and Bakkehuset.

 Use of the garden

 The garden is open to the public all year round.
-It is part of the Museum's floor space and narrative, and therefore it is not allowed to air dogs, with or without a leash, or to pick the garden's flowers and leaves.
-It is also not allowed to hold picnics on the lawns.
+It is part of the museum's floor space and narrative, and therefore walking one’s dog, with or without leash, as well as picking flowers or leaves in the garden, is not allowed.
+Picnicking on the lawns is forbidden as well.